Ban’ yuh belly

 A conversation between artist Anique Jordan and journalist Priya Ramanujam on media, youth and relationships that carry memory.

-Jordan’s practice works with the spaces between historical archive, speculative futures, and what she sees every day.
-She sources pathways to understand how and where our histories live on our bodies.
-Over the past four years, Jordan’s work has contended with these questions, trying to make sense of the role they play in our lives, especially in relation to Black women.
+Jordan’s practice works with the spaces between historical archive, speculative futures and what she sees every day.
+Her work sources pathways to understand how and where on our bodies our histories live.
+It is an obsession with what she calls, a haunting.
+Over the past four years, Jordan’s work has contended with these questions, trying make sense of the role it plays in our lives.
+It is a question she continues to ask of Black bodies, but more deliberately, of Black women and is the starting point to much of her work.

 Presented in collaboration with Zalucky Contemporary, Scotiabank Contact Photography Festival, and CUPE Ontario.